Asia Today: Seoul surge appears to spread around South Korea

 Churches had been a major course of new cases in the Seoul area before authorities shut them this week while raising social distancing restrictions, something they had resisted for months out of economic concerns.
 Nightclubs, karaoke bars, buffet restaurants and computer gaming cafes are also closed while spectators have been prohibited again from baseball and soccer games.

-As of noon Thursday, 676 cases have been linked to a huge northern Seoul church led by a vocal critic of the country’s president.
-Members of the Sarang Jeil Church and its ultra-right pastor, Jun Kwang-hun, marched in a protest last weekend.
-Jun shared a microphone with other activists during the protest and later was hospitalized with COVID-19.
+Vice Health Minister Kim Gang-lip said 739 infections confirmed as of Friday were linked to members of a northern Seoul church led by a vocal critic of the country’s president.
+Sarang Jeil Church pastor Jun Kwang-hun was hospitalized with COVID-19 on Monday after participating in an anti-government protest last week where he shared a microphone on stage with other activists.

+Health workers have used location data provided by cellphone carriers to identify some 15,000 people who spent more than 30 minutes on the streets where the protests took place and are alerting them to get tested, Kim said.
+At least 60 infections have been linked to the protests.

 In other developments in the Asia-Pacific region: